 Create A Cold Transfer

-Lineblocs flow editor lets you programtically create workflows for call transfers.
+Lineblocs flow editor lets you programmatically create workflows for call transfers.
 A common type of call transfer is a cold transfer which transfers a call from one endpoint to another.

 Cold transfers can usually be integrated into a PBX.
-Most widely used PBX systems have a way to transfer calls between extensions by using dialing codes or feature codes.
+Most widely used PBX systems can be used to transfer calls between extensions by using dialing codes or feature codes.

-In this tutorial we will walk through the setup of a cold transfer using two extensions, one extension code, and a custom Lineblocs flow.
+In this tutorial, we will walk you through the setup of a cold transfer using two extensions, one extension code, and a custom Lineblocs flow.

 Getting Started

-to create a new lineblocs flow for your cold transfer:
+To create a new Lineblocs flow for your cold transfer, you need to follow these steps:

 In Lineblocs dashboard click "Create" -> "New Flow"